VentureCat Official Rules & Guidelines

 For example, in the event Northwestern or any of its agents is made aware of any founder or other dispute which calls into question the equity ownership or capitalization table of the company, or ownership of any of the company’s intellectual property, funds will not be awarded until the company has demonstrated to Northwestern’s satisfaction that such issues have been fully and finally resolved.
 Funds not claimed by Spring Break of the academic year following the competition, whether for reasons described above or otherwise (including without limitation due to Northwestern’s determination that a founder or intellectual property dispute remains unresolved), are permanently forfeited.
+To collect funds by Spring Break, a completed W-9 form for the business entity must be submitted at least 30 days before Spring Break.
 All Northwestern decisions in respect of the foregoing matters shall be final, and neither Northwestern, nor any of its faculty members or agents, shall be liable to the company or any student or team member in connection with any forfeited award.

 VentureCat reserves the right to disqualify any participant, team or submission if Northwestern University has determined in its sole discretion if there has been a violation of rules and guidelines or if Northwestern determines that an entry does not meet all eligibility requirements.

 Northwestern University respects the Intellectual Properties of others.
 Please do not disclose or include without permission the Intellectual Property of third parties in your application or pitch.
 In the event your pitch includes IP or concepts from other contributors, even if they are no longer involved in your company or participating in your pitch, you must acknowledge their contributions and involvement.